joamona/pgOperations/docs/tutorials.md

     Current counter value:  1
     Returned value 3:  1

+#### Get all the counter name, description and values
-Use the method <a href="../reference/#src.pgOperations.pgOperations.PgCounters.getAllCounters" target="_blank">PgCounters.getAllCounters</a> to get all the counters, its description, and values:
+Use the method <a href="../reference/#src.pgOperations.pgOperations.PgCounters.getAllCounters">PgCounters.getAllCounters</a> to get all the counters, its description, and its values:

     r=c.getAllCounters()
     print('All counters: ',r)